 What Are the Core Elements of a Healthy School Community?

-Proper disease control and prevention is also an important part of healthy schools.
+Proper disease control and prevention are also an important part of healthy schools.
 In a healthy school, students learn through education and example.
 Wellness can become not just a goal but an actuality.
-They learn how valuable, healthy schools are, the benefits of hard work, overall wellness, a clean and healthy environment, physical activity, and that people should value making healthy choices.
+They learn how valuable healthy schools are, the benefits of hard work, overall wellness, a clean and healthy environment, physical activity, and that people should value making healthy choices.